This Student Guide to Counseling and Consultation Services (CCS) is designed to assist you in using services

 We want the environment in our office to be as comfortable as possible.
 We will try, if we can, to accommodate requests for a male or female counselor, or for a specific person.
 We have worked with thousands of students over the years and know what it's like to be a student at NMU.
 We appreciate the diversity of our students and serve them with respect for their individual concerns.

-- Due to COVID-19, all Counseling and Counseling Services will be provided through Telehealth.
+Due to COVID-19, all Counseling and Counseling Services will be provided through Telehealth.
 Please call our office at 906-227-2980 to schedule an appointment.
-Please follow this link for more information on the Telehealth process.
+More information on the Telehealth process.

 - Your counselor will safeguard your confidential information in accordance with CCS policy, professional standards, and state law (see "confidentiality" above).
 If you request to sign a Release of Confidential Information first discuss any concerns you have with your counselor.